Cancer e-Atlas

 The Cancer e-Atlas is an interactive tool which uses maps, charts and data tables to display the information for the area of the UK you are interested in at looking at.
 You can also download the statistics in an excel format.

-The Cancer e-Atlas by cancer network displays cancer statistics for cancer networks (regional networks that support and promote the implementation of improvements in cancer care).
-The Cancer e-Atlas by NHS health boundaries e-Atlas provides statistics for NHS boundaries including Primary Care Trusts (PCTs) for England and NHS/Health Boards for Scotland and Northern Ireland.
-Both atlases provide national and UK constituency statistics.
+The Cancer e-Atlas by NHS health boundaries provides statistics for NHS boundaries including Primary Care Trusts (PCTs) for England and NHS/Health Boards for Scotland and Northern Ireland.
+The e-Atlas provides national and UK constituency statistics.

 The UK cancer e-Atlas has been jointly developed by the NCIN and the UK Association of Cancer Registries (UKACR).
 The cancer statistics are extracted from the UK Cancer Information Service (UKCIS) database, using the latest data available.